Inline Critical CSS: Cut Your FCP in Half – BuiltToWinWeb

 • PageSpeed score: 62 → 89.

-No other changes – just critical CSS inlining.
-The client saw a 17% increase in conversions from mobile users.
+No other changes — just inlined critical CSS.
+The client saw a 17% lift in mobile conversions.

-Custom PHP allows you to embed Stripe Checkout natively – no WooCommerce, no Shopify, no plugin bloat.
-Here’s a complete, secure implementation.
+Custom PHP lets you embed Stripe Checkout natively — no WooCommerce, no Shopify, no plugin bloat.
+Here’s a secure, minimal implementation.

 <?php